wmjae/cometbft/docs/references/architecture/tendermint-core/adr-042-state-sync.md

 along with checksums of each chunk is downloaded from a trusted source.
 That source can be a community resource similar to [sum.golang.org](https://sum.golang.org) or downloaded from the majority of peers.
-One disadantage of the majority of peer security model is the vuliberability to eclipse attacks in which a malicious users looks to saturate a target node's peer list and produce a manufactured picture of majority.
+One disadvantage of the majority of peer security model is the vulnerability to eclipse attacks in which a malicious users looks to saturate a target node's peer list and produce a manufactured picture of majority.